Skip to content

 }.run()

-with function is a lambda that you can configure your system.
-You can add your physical components.
-It is also a place to plug your custom systems that you might want to create.
-If you added com.trendyol:stove-testing-e2e-kafka package, you can use kafka function in the with block.
+The with function is a lambda where you configure your system.
+You can add physical components here, and it's also where you plug in any custom systems you might want to create.

 .with {